technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 07/Lab 07.md

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image20.png)

 3. Now, we will add knowledge source to the agent.
-From the **Home** page of the agent, select **Add Knowledge** under the **Knowledge** section.
+From the **Overview** page of the agent, select **Add Knowledge** under the **Knowledge** section.